Children, Love and Sexual IntimacyApr 14, 2018

 The thing is that a healthy, loving, respectful relationship, will have an even greater impact on children than making sure that they are involved in five sports a week.
 If parents are relaxed, the kids will be relaxed.
 It's a given.
 Very simple.

-If connection between a couple is open and harmonious, then the children will balance out their behavior easily and quickly.
+If the connection between a couple is open and harmonious, then the children will balance out their behaviour easily and quickly.

 At The Making Love Retreats in Europe that we have attended with our mentors, Diana and Michael Richardson, couples attend every year just to replenish their relationship.
 And the children notice.

 So children respond.
 They know.
-They feel energetically what is happening between you as a couple.
+They feel energetic about what is happening between you as a couple.

 After knowing what I know now, without sacrificing the needs of my children, I can see how nurturing myself more and nurturing an authentically loving connection as a couple is paramount.